Decorative neutral curve divider

 Most companies set up RevOps when they hit $10M–$30M ARR and start running into coordination problems between sales, marketing, and CS.
 Below $10M, one ops generalist can usually cover everything.
 Above $30M, the complexity demands a dedicated team.
 Other common triggers: a data quality crisis, runaway tool sprawl, or a new CRO hire who needs unified operational support.

-What skills does a RevOps professional need?
+What core skills do RevOps professionals need?

 A strong RevOps hire combines technical fluency (SQL, CRM platforms, APIs), analytical skills (data analysis, reporting), process thinking (workflow design), business acumen (understanding sales, marketing, and CS), and soft skills (cross-functional influence, change management).
 The key is bridging between technical setup and real business outcomes.

-How large should a RevOps team be?
+How big should my RevOps team be?

 Team size scales with ARR and complexity: